leafac/leafac.com/index.md

 *[Universidade de São Paulo](http://www5.usp.br/).* 2008-02 – 2012-09.

-- <aside markdown="span">While I was an undergraduate student, I played the drums in a group similar to a [*Escola de Samba*](https://en.wikipedia.org/wiki/Samba_school).</aside>I researched in the field of robotics, developing an algorithm for visual navigation for autonomous vehicles.
+- I researched in the field of robotics, developing an algorithm for visual navigation for autonomous vehicles.
 My work was funded by a scholarship provided by the Brazilian Government (INCT-SEC) under a Scientific Initiation program.
+- I played the drums in a group similar to a [*Escola de Samba*](https://en.wikipedia.org/wiki/Samba_school).

 Teaching Experience
 ===================